- Politics and Social Issues»

 The Combat Medic Prayer

 The following is the Army's official "Combat Medic Prayer."
 I didn't memorize it.
 I didn't have to.
 It's on a card I've always kept with me since it was issued to me in AIT.
-I'm not the religious type and I don't like it when the government pushes Christianity on soldiers.
-Still here it is.
+I'm not the religious type and I don't like it when the government pushes religion on soldiers.
+Still, here it is:

 Oh Lord, I ask for your divine strength to meet the demands of my profession.
 Help me to be the finest medic, both technically and tactically.
 If I am called to the battlefield, give me the courage to conserve our fighting forces by providing medical care to all who are in need.
 If I am called to a mission of peace, give me the strength to lead by caring for those who need my assistance.
 Finally, Lord help me to take care of my own spiritual, physical and emotional needs.
 Teach me to trust in your presence and never-failing love.
 AMEN

 I've said it before and I'll say it again